QSHS: An Axion Dark Matter Resonant Search Apparatus: Data Acquisition

 \section{Data Acquisition}

 With the tuning rod in a fixed position and the variable coupling antenna inserted such that the electronics is critically coupled to the cavity $\rm TM_{010}$ mode, data acquisition consists, first, of wide and narrow band sweeps of the cavity in transmission to determine mode resonant frequency and quality factor.
 Second, data is acquired through the heterodyne receiver described in Section \ref{sec:receiver}.
 The raw data consists of Welch estimates of the power spectrum over the bandwidth of the cavity mode.
 Having acquired sufficient data to achieve a signal to noise ratio, as defined in Equation (\ref{eq:radiometer}), of $\rm SNR=4$, for the signal model under examination, the cavity transmission functions, power spectra, and slow controls data are stored in \texttt{hdf5} format for off-line analysis.
 The piezo motors are then used to move the tuning rod, and the cycle repeats until the desired range of mode frequencies and axion masses has been probed.
+A good target is to aim for 90\% data taking live time, opening the apparatus approximately every three months for inspection and diagnostics.
+If drifts are observed in mode characteristics during long integration times, these times will be broken up into segments and additional measurements of the cavity mode characteristics will be added.